bishab/Nepali_Number_Plate_Recognition/README.md

 <i>I have used very basic Convolutions in my Neural Network and have tried my best to keep the code as simple as it could be like in my other codes.
 </i>

-The model's accuracy is somehow satisfactory😜, seems overfitted-that's probably because of the small dataset and sort of deep network.
-Please feel free to suggest the better ways.
+The model's accuracy is somehow satisfactory, seems overfitted-that's probably because of the small dataset and sort of deep network.
+Please feel free to suggest better ways.
 You can connect with me <a href="https://www.linkedin.com/in/bishabpokharel/">here.</a>
  <br><br><br>